- Agronomic: general hay and forage crops

 - Soil Management: soil microbiology, soil quality/health

-The results were not expected and further literature reviews suggests that the soil life will respond to grazing simulated event in 12 to 72 hours.
-We only tested at 7 days post grazing and may have missed changes that occurred sooner.
+The results were not expected and further literature reviews suggests that the soil life will respond to grazing stimulated event in 12 to 72 hours.
+We only tested at 7 days post grazing in 2014 and may have missed changes that occurred sooner.